redis-developer/basic-redis-rate-limiting-demo-ruby/README.md

-# Basic redis rate limiting demo Ruby
+# Rate Limiting Demo app using Ruby on Rails and Redis

 The server will allow sending particular number of requests (`permitted_requests_count` stored in Redis) within a 10 second window.
 If you send more than that, all additional requests will be blocked.